iamharshvardhan/makemore-from-scratch/README.md

 ## Overview

 Makemore operates on a character-by-character basis, taking names as input and producing a sequence of characters as output.
-It utilizes a language model to understand patterns in names and generate plausible sequences based on the provided input.
+It utilizes a language model to understand name patterns and generate plausible sequences based on the provided input.

-Here, in this project we tried to implement 3 different approaches for the same neural network.
+Here, in this project, we tried to implement 3 different approaches for the same neural network.

-1. The [first](./1.%20from%20scratch/makemore-from-scratch.ipynb) approach is to generate a BiGram by simply counting the occurances and using the most used ones to generate two letter sequences.
+1. The [first](./1.%20from%20scratch/makemore-from-scratch.ipynb) approach is to generate a BiGram by simply counting the occurrences and using the most used ones to generate two letter sequences.

-2. In the [second](./2.%20mlp%20architecture/build_makemore_mlp.ipynb) method, we implement a MLP architecture introduced to us through this paper : [A Neural Probabilistic Language Model](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf).
+2. In the [second](./2.%20mlp%20architecture/build_makemore_mlp.ipynb) method, we implement an MLP architecture introduced to us through this paper : [A Neural Probabilistic Language Model](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf).

 <img src="./makemore-mlp-architecture.png" width=70% alt="mlp-architecture">